RaphaelNdonga/Loan-Management-System/client/client-test-report.md

 Authenticated Session is being maintained using `useState` which is unreliable.

 steps to reproduce:
 After logging in, clicking back resets the session to `unAuthenticated`.
+Or just refresh the page

+### Issue 3
+No feedback after user registers

+steps to reproduce:
+register new user

+### Issue 5
+useEffect being called infinitely.
+This causes severe performance issues in the app.

+steps to reproduce:
+Log in to home screen and check the network tab. `/allLoans` and `/allPayments` api endpoints are being called infinitely

+> I fixed this issue by removing the useEffect dependency that was cyclic.
+I did this because the app was breaking down and I could not proceed with testing procedures.